 And here’s where we see the Goodness of our supporting agents come through for us!
 Often, despite the loss it will be to their own bottom line, our crews will tow and process the vehicle anyway.
 That means a charitable donation for the charity of your choice.
 And that’s not all: there’s a tax receipt in it for you, too!

 You can protect your vehicle from catalytic converter bandits.
 For a start, make it inaccessible.
-Not all of us are privileged with a garage; we may need to be creative in protecting our cars.
+Owning a garage is not always possible; we may need to be creative in protecting our cars.
 Keep your ears open (the tools needed to remove this gem of a part are not quiet).
 And if all else fails, be at the ready to call 911.
 Do not engage thieves directly.
 These baddies mean business and your wellbeing is worth more than car parts.